osuosl-cookbooks/osl-resources/documentation/osl_systemd_unit_drop_in.md

 end
 ```

-Create a drop-in unit with heredoc
+Create a drop-in unit with heredoc:

 ```ruby
 osl_systemd_unit_drop_in 'default' do